-Tourism in SwitzerlandSwitzerland recorded a total of 10 million tourists in 2017, ranking 38th in the world in absolute terms.
+Tourism in SwitzerlandSwitzerland recorded a total of twelve million tourists in 2019, ranking 21st in the world in absolute terms.

 That smaller countries regularly perform lower in a comparison of the absolute number of guests, is obvious.
-By putting the tourist numbers in relation to the population of Switzerland, the result is much more comparable picture: With 1.2 tourists per resident, Switzerland ranked 50th in the world.
-In Western Europe, it ranked 6th.
+By putting the tourist numbers in relation to the population of Switzerland, the result is much more comparable picture: With 1.4 tourists per resident, Switzerland ranked 36th in the world.
+In Western Europe, it ranked 5th.

 Development of the tourism sector in Switzerland from 1995 to 2019The following chart shows the number of tourist arrivals registered in Switzerland each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
 The number of people passing through within the same day, and e.g. crew members of ships or flights are also not considered as tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.

 Data in the chart are given in millions of tourists.
-The red line represents the average of all countries in Western Europe.
+The red line represents the average of all 9 countries in Western Europe.

-In 1995, tourism revenues amounted to 11.35 billion USD, or about 3.3 percent of the gross national product.
+Revenues in tourismIn 1995, tourism revenues amounted to 11.35 billion USD, or about 3.2 percent of the gross national product.
 This corresponded to about 6.95 million tourists at that time and roughly 1,635 USD per person.
-Within 22 years, the country's dependence on tourism has decreased slightly.
-In the last year of the survey, the revenue now amounts to 20.13 billion USD, accounting for 3.0 percent of the gross national product.
-Each visitor now spends an average of 2,036 USD for his holiday in Switzerland.Annual receipts as percentage of the gross national product:
+Within 25 years, the country's dependence on tourism has decreased slightly.
+Before the outbreak of the Covid-19 pandemic, sales took up $21.26 billion billion, 2.9 percent of gross national product.
+Thus, each visitor spent an average of $1,799 on their vacation in Switzerland.

 All data for Switzerland in detail